metaplex-foundation/metaplex-program-library/README.md

 Sugar is an alternative to the current Metaplex Candy Machine CLI.
 It has been written from the ground up and includes several improvements:

-- better peformace for upload of media/metadata files and deploy of the candy machine &mdash; these operations take advantage of multi-threaded systems to significantly speed up the computational time needed;
+- better performance for upload of media/metadata files and deploy of the candy machine &mdash; these operations take advantage of multithreaded systems to significantly speed up the computational time needed;
 - simplified build and installation procedures taking advantage of `cargo` package management, including a binary distributable package ready to use;
 - robust error handling and validation of inputs, including improvements to config and cache files, leading to more informative error messages.